-The responsibilities of the DSL are: -
+The responsibilities for the DSL are: -

-- to ensure that the Pre-school's child protection policies are known, understood and used appropriately, and that these policies are reviewed at least annually as a minimum and updated as necessary. - to ensure that all safeguarding issues raised in the setting are effectively responded to, recorded and referred to the appropriate agency.
+- to ensure that the Pre-school's child protection policies are known, understood and used appropriately, and that these policies are reviewed at least annually as a minimum and updated as necessary. - to ensure that all safeguarding issues raised in setting are effectively responded to, recorded and referred to the appropriate agency.
 Child Protection records will be kept until the child is aged 21 years; - all adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the DSL and have these explained, as part of their induction into the setting; - be responsible for arranging the settings safeguarding training for all staff and volunteers who work with the children and young people.
-The DSL must ensure that the safeguarding training takes place at least every three years for all; - to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups or meetings where it concerns a child in our care and to contribute to multi-agency discussions to safeguard and promote the child's welfare; - for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures. - Interpreting and implementing the Fundamental British Values.
+The DSL must ensure that the safeguarding training takes place at least every three years for all; - to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups or meetings where it concerns a child in our care and to contribute to multi-agency discussions to safeguard and promote the child's welfare; - for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate polices and procedures. - Interpreting and implementing the Fundamental British Values. - From September 2020, following the Covid-19 pandemic which resulted in the preschool closing for a short time before reopening for a reduced number of children, we hope that the children will return to their usual attendance.
+However we understand parents may wish to return to the setting through a slower transition.
+Practitioners within the setting will look at the families on an individual basis and arrange a transition which is based on their needs.